sensu/sensu-docs/content/sensu-go/5.12/reference/entities.md

 Proxy entities allow Sensu to [monitor external resources][12] on systems or devices where a Sensu agent cannot be installed, like a network switch, website or API endpoint.
 You can configure a check with a proxy entity name to associate the check results with that proxy entity.
 If on the first check result the proxy entity does not exist, Sensu will create the entity as a proxy entity.

-After you create a proxy entity check, you can define which agents will run the check by configuring a subscription.
+After you create a proxy entity check, define which agents will run the check by configuring a subscription.
 See [proxy requests][11] for details on creating a proxy check for a proxy entity.

 ### Agent entities{#agent-entities-managed}